Welcome to the Schulich Dentistry Admissions webpage.

 - Autobiographical Sketch & Personal Statement

 Because facilities for pre-clinical instruction are limited, it is necessary to restrict enrolment to applicants who are best qualified to meet the mental and physical demands of the curriculum and most likely to successfully complete the full course of study.
-The presentation of the minimum admission requirements will not assure guaranteed acceptance.
+Presentation of the minimum admission requirements will not assure acceptance.

 - Students must be in the final year of, or have successfully completed, an undergraduate degree program leading to a four-year undergraduate degree at a recognized university as of the application deadline